Sarhamam/NoeticEidosProject/README.md

 ---

 ## 🤝 Contributions
-This is a solo open-research project initiated by Saar Hamam.
+This is a solo open-research project initiated by Saar Hamam at July 9th 2025.

 All theoretical frameworks, ideas, and writing are the intellectual work of the author.
 AI tools (such as ChatGPT) were used as assistants in shaping, drafting, and iterating on formalization.